Teen Who Was Abducted as a Newborn Defends Accused Kidnapper

-"From that one mistake I was given the best life"
+"From that one mistake I was given the best life"+ READ ARTICLE

 An 18-year-old who was snatched from a Florida hospital hours after she was born spoke lovingly of the woman who is accused of abducting her in an interview that aired Wednesday.